-The art of paying attention also connects with something Whitehead takes from unnamed sources, that is, the Cromwell cry: ‘My brethren, by the bowels of Christ I beseech you, bethink you that you may be mistaken.’
-(Whitehead, 1967: 16).
+The art of paying attention also connects with something Whitehead (16) takes from unnamed sources, that is, the Cromwell cry: “My brethren, by the bowels of Christ I beseech you, bethink you that you may be mistaken.”
 The cry is probably echoed by the Whitehead who read William James, and it communicates with an immanent art, because there is no answer to the question “to what should we pay attention?
 And with what consequences?
 What are the dangers?”
 Paying attention means slowing down and accepting that intrusive interstices open up even in the midst of an urgency.
 For Whitehead, life itself lurks in the interstices of our reasons.
 Sheltering what lurks is not claiming that the reasons are bad, this is not what Cromwell cries.
 Rather, it is wondering that maybe something has been muted, that we need a suspension to entertain the possibility to throw the dice again.
 I call it an art because it needs a ritual in order to foster this possibility.
 And this is very interesting when we do it well and with joy.
 This is not about being critical or reflexive, this is not about looking for an imperfection, about playing with arguments.
-It is just creating the occasion – a rather Quaker art, to “bethink”, to pay attention to what may lurk.
+It is just creating the occasion – a rather Quaker art, to “bethink,” to pay attention to what may lurk.

 To me it is important that it be an art, and not the manifestation of an imperfection.
 Perhaps the initial idea or reasons were indeed quite good, but maybe there is something more important!
 [Laugh] This does not mean that everything will ever be taken into account, that attention should be paid to everything.
 There is also no guarantee that what will be obtained will be better.
 It is a matter of a cultivation of our reasons, of feeling together both what they do to the situation and the fact that they do not demand our submission.
 I remember an occasion, when I was the president of a commission asked to award a price to the best science documentary film, and we proceeded as usual, each listing our own appreciations individually and then summing them up to produce the list of winners.
-I then asked the others, ‘are you satisfied?’
+I then asked the others, “are you satisfied?”
 Nobody was satisfied!
-[Laugh] So we shredded the pieces of paper and I said, ‘now we can talk!’
+[Laugh] So we shredded the pieces of paper and I said, “now we can talk!”
 But I could not have said it before people had understood, as did I together with them, that the list resulting from the summing up was meaningless.
 It was neither bad nor good, it was meaningless.
 Talking together had to happen as a second step, or people would have rejected it.
 But when we did talk together, a strange and joyful trust had been obtained, and we agreed on a list which made sense for all of us.
 This was improvised but it points to the need for rituals.
-Talking together is not “normal”, it must be achieved.
+Talking together is not “normal,” it must be achieved.

+IV.
+Problematic Trajectories

-MS: Speaking of cultivating reasons and developing problems, how would you characterise the development of the problems that your own work has opened up?
+MS: Speaking of cultivating reasons and developing problems, how would you characterize the development of the problems that your own work has opened up?
 How do you see your own work transitioning?